By : Germanteacher -A, B, Blog, C, Die 4 Fälle, Grammar, Nouns

 Besides, there are several verbs which always ask for a Dative object for instance: helfen, antworten, passen, schmecken, gratulieren, verzeihen, gehören, danken, folgen, gefallen or hängen, liegen, stehen, sitzen.

-Another possibility to realize that you need to use the German Dative case are prepositions of which the following will be always followed by the Dative case.
+Another possibility to realize that you need to use the German Dative case is prepositions.
+The following will be always appear in combination with the Dative case.
 Prepositions that belong to the German Dative case are: ab, aus, bei, mit, nach, seit, von, zu.

 The German Dative and gender